 Concerning the control accuracy, the measurement uncertainties and the sample rates, the values given in the following tables are the values commonly available with most of the equipments in the middle of the ranges but they can be too difficult to get in the extremities of the ranges or with particular operating conditions.
 The most important is to clearly give the actual values in the test report when these values differ from what is required by the test module.

 3.1 Variable Test Inputs

-Among the following inputs, $T{cell}$ should be variable only during the startup and the conditioning steps.
-The other inputs are variable during the load on/off profile step.
+Among the following inputs, T{cell} should be variable only during the start-up and the conditioning steps.
+The other inputs are variable during the dynamic load cycling step.